 With that in mind, I started scribbling this blog post.
 I immediately wanted to share with you some of the real insights from my experiences over the last few months.

 There is some quite basic stuff that people aren’t paying attention to on the platform.
-I thought it might be useful to break some of these elements down for you.
+I thought it might be useful to break some of these elements down to answer the question ‘What is Linkedin?’.

 I’ve picked out what I feel has been most important when improving my online presence with Linkedin.
 Let’s take a deep dive into the simple elements that can really boost your profile, I hope it helps!